-- (8) Exposed soil within the buffer shall be seeded.
-Include specifications. - (9) Any additional activities shall be explicitly detailed in SMZ plan designed by the Forester. - (10) PGSCD may require additional controls where deemed necessary for certain site limitations. - \\\\\b.
-Non-Tidal Wetland Logging Requirements - (1) Meet the requirements of the Standard Erosion and Sediment Control Plan for Forest Harvest Operations.
-A Custom plan is recommended and may be required. - (2) Wetland area delineated on the plan.
-(SCD may assist in delineation or review). - (3) Written description for sediment control precautions needed. - (4) Best Management Practices are listed and shown on the plan.
-BMP details to be included with plan. - (5) Minimize disturbance to the non-tidal wetland hydrology. - (6) Exposed soil within the wetland shall be seeded.
-Include specifications. - (7) Nontidal Wetland BMP checklist (VI-G). - 8.
-Chesapeake Bay Critical Area Forest Harvest Operations

-The Chesapeake Bay Critical Area is the land within 1,000 feet of the Chesapeake Bay and its tidal waters or tidal wetlands.
-Timber harvests in the Chesapeake Bay Critical Area which are regulated by the Critical Area Criteria are one acre or more in size and occur within a one-year interval.
-The Timber Harvest Plan is to be approved by the District Forestry Board in conjunction with the Prince George's Soil Conservation District's approved Standard Erosion and Sediment Control Plan for Forest Harvests.

-- a.
-Custom Erosion and Sediment Control Forest Harvest Plan - (1) Include all requirements as stated above. - b.
-Timber Harvest Plan for details see Appendix F-2 of Maryland's Erosion and Sediment Control Standards and Specifications for Forest Harvest Operations 2005 Draft. - (1) Meet Forest and Woodland Protection requirements. - (2) Include Habitat Protection Areas requirements with, - \\\\ (a) Buffers, - (b) Non-tidal wetlands, - (c) Habitat for threatened or endangered species, - \ (d) Anadromous fish spawning areas, - (e) Other plant and wildlife habitat. - 9.
-County Road Bond - a.
-If accessing logging site from a county road, an entrance permit from the Dept. of Public Works & Transportation.
-(VI-H).
+(8) Exposed soil within the buffer shall be seeded.
+Include specifications.
+(9) Any additional activities shall be explicitly detailed in SMZ plan designed by the Forester.
+(10) PGSCD may require additional controls where deemed necessary for certain site limitations. b.
+Non- Tidal Wetland Logging Requirements (1) Meet the requirements of the Standard Erosion and Sediment Control Plan for Forest Harvest Operations.
+A Custom plan is (2) recommended and may be required.
+(2) Wetland area delineated on the plan.
+(SCD may assist in (2) delineation or review).
+(3) Written description for sediment control precautions needed.
+(4) Best Management Practices are listed and shown on the plan.
+BMP details to be included with plan.
+(5) Minimize disturbance to the non-tidal wetland hydrology.
+(6) Exposed soil within the wetland shall be seeded.
+Include specifications.
+(7) Nontidal Wetland BMP checklist (VI-G).
+8. Chesapeake l Bay Critical Area Forest Harvest Operations - ake Bay Critical Area is the land within 1,000 feet of the Chesapeake idal waters or tidal wetlands.
+Timber harvests in the Chesapeake Bay which are regulated by the Critical Area Criteria are one acre or more ccur within a one-year interval.
+The Timber Harvest Plan is to be the District Forestry Board in conjunction with the Prince George's for Forest Ha ation District's approved Standard Erosion and Sediment Control Plan om Erosion and Sediment Control Forest Harvest Plan Include all requirements as stated above. er Harvest Plan - for details see Appendix F-2 of Maryland's Erosion ediment Control Standards and Specifications for Forest Harvest ations 2005 Draft.
+(1) Meet Forest and Woodland Protection requirements.
+(2) Include Habitat Protection Areas requirements with, (2) (a) Buffers, (b) Non-tidal wetlands, (c) Habitat for threatened or endangered species, (d) Anadromous fish spawning areas, (e) Other plant and wildlife habitat.
+9. County Road d Bond a.
+If acc sessing logging site from a county road, an entrance permit from the